gsiems/pi-car-cam/gps-setup.md

 using 4 satellites a 1.0 would be considered to be a perfect number, however for overdetermined solutions it is possible to see numbers below 1.0.

-There are differences in the way the PRN's are presented which can effect the ability of some programs to display this data.
-For example, in the example shown below there are 5 satellites in the solution and the null fields are scattered indicating that the almanac would show satellites in the null positions that are not being used as part of this solution.
-Other receivers might output all of the satellites used at the beginning of the sentence with the null field all stacked up at the end.
-This difference accounts for some satellite display programs not always being able to display the satellites being tracked.
-Some units may show all satellites that have ephemeris data without regard to their use as part of the solution but this is non-standard.

 ```
 $GPGSA,A,3,04,05,,09,12,,,24,,,,,2.5,1.3,2.1*39